 5. Social Security Number, if any

-6. Two (2) identical photographs (you can get these taken at Walgreen’s, Wal-Mart and Sears).
+6. Photograph (you can get these taken at Walgreen's, Wal-Mart and CVS).

-The photos must be of you alone.
+The photo must be of you alone.
 They must be 2″ x 2″ in size, and the area from the bottom of your chin to the top of your hair must be between 1″ and 1″.
 Photos must be clear, front view, full face, in normal attire, and without a hat or glasses (even if you wear them on a daily basis).
 It must be on a plain white or off-white background and may be black & white or color.
 Retouched photos in which your appearance is changed are not acceptable.